dtenenba/oncoscape_algorithm_wrapper/README.md

 This tells us a bit about the input data set that was generated (disease, features, number of genes and samples, and dimensions (n_components)).
-In this case there was one row dropped from the samples because the patient ID could not be mapped to a sample ID.
 Also in this case, PLSR ran without errors or warnings in 0.4 seconds.

 The generated input data sets are stored in a MongoDB database called `smokes`